 What is 3D Dental Printing?

-There are several types of 3D Printers used for dental appliances.
-Smart Designs uses EnvisionTec brand 3SP and DLP printers.
-Both utilize a photocurable resin that is UV light cured in thin layers to form the desired object.
-Printers differ based on their sources of light that cures the resin.
-DLP printers use a projector to project cross sections of a 3D object on to the bottom of a tray of resin.
+Smart Designs uses 3SP and DLP printers, both utilizing a photocurable resin that is UV light cured in thin layers to form the desired object.
+Printers differ based on their sources of light that cure the resin.
+DLP printers use a projector to project cross sections of a 3D object onto the bottom of a tray of resin.
 DLP printers build models inverted from the bottom up, so when an object is finished printing, it will be upside down on the build platform.
-However, these printers are limited on the area of resin the light source can reach.
+However, these printers are limited in the area of resin the light source can reach.
 3SP Printers use a laser to etch out the cross sections of a 3D object.
 These printers are capable of curing a larger area of resin versus the DLP printers, allowing technicians to print 30-50 dental models at one time.
-(You can tell this was written by a CAD/CAM expert and it too detailed for our purposes!)
+(You can tell this was written by a CAD/CAM expert and it is too detailed for our purposes!)

 How is 3D Dental Printing Used?

-There are two significant influences 3D printing had had on the dental field.
-First, the ability to produce highly accurate and durable dental models will ultimately result in better fitting dental restorations and appliances.
-Second, is that it allows a dental technician to virtually design an appliance directly from a scan file, providing the most accurate that are intimately contoured to the patient’s bite, providing a more natural fit.
+There are two significant influences that 3D printing has had on the dental field.
+First, the ability to produce highly accurate and durable dental models will ultimately result in better-fitting dental restorations and appliances.
+Second, is that it allows a dental technician to virtually design an appliance directly from a scan file, providing the most accurate that is intimately contoured to the patient’s bite, providing a more natural fit.